CreazyBoyxD/CryptoChat/README.md

    1. Set the `CryptoServer` project as the startup project.
    2. Build and run the server.
    3. The server's IP address and port will be displayed.
 You can modify the port if needed.
-1. **Client:**
+2. **Client:**
    1. Set the `CryptoChat` project as the startup project.
    2. Build and run the client.
    3. Enter the server's IP address and port.
    4. Click "Connect" to establish a connection with the server.
+   5. Use the "Show Logs" checkbox to toggle detailed logs.

 ## How It Works

-### RSA Key Exchange
+### Diffie-Hellman Key Exchange

-- The server generates an RSA key pair (public and private keys).
+- The server and client each generate a Diffie-Hellman public/private key pair.
-- The server sends the RSA public key to the client.
+- The server sends its Diffie-Hellman public key to the client.
-- The client uses the RSA public key to encrypt its AES key and IV.
+- The client sends its Diffie-Hellman public key to the server.
-- The server decrypts the AES key and IV using its RSA private key.
+- Both the server and client use each other's public keys and their own private keys to compute a shared secret, which is used as the AES key.

 ### AES Message Encryption